kewbish/zoomy/README.md

 It simplifies the process of remembering all those links and passwords, especially if you don't use Zoom signed in or if you don't keep passwords saved.

 > :warning: - This does expose your meeting IDs and passwords (if you choose to supply them), and it *is* possible, if a hacker decided, to `grep` your entire system for a `.zmy` file and infiltrate your meeting.
 Use at your own risk.
-> :warning: - This also doesn't support passwords with commas in them, due to how the passwords are retrieved.
-In that case, save only the conference number, and manually enter the password.